rija1/university/wp-content/plugins/mailpoet/readme.txt

 == Changelog ==

-= 5.10.1 - 2025-04-14 =
+= 5.14.0 - 2025-08-25 =
-* Added: ability to set subscriber status when creating new users in WordPress admin;
+* Updated: Update the email editor version;
-* Improved: plugin release process.
+* Fixed: Fix: license expiration notice was displayed only on the Plugins page; it now appears on all MailPoet admin pages;
-* Fixed: possible invalid styles in HTML list elements
+* Fixed: Fix the error "Call to a member function format on null"..

 [See the changelog for all versions.](https://github.com/mailpoet/mailpoet/blob/trunk/mailpoet/changelog.txt)